dwrobel/flatcam/README.md

 - more work in Punch Gerber Tool
 - the Jump To popup window will now autoselect the LineEdit therefore no more need for an extra click after launching the function
 - made some structural changes in Properties Tool
+- started t omake some changs in Geometry Editor

 24.02.2020